frontity/api-reference/docs-api/frontity-packages/features-packages/google-ad-manager.md

 Recommended usage of this component is as above using the Slot and Fill pattern.

-However, the Ad component is exposed in libraries and so you can get the `<GooglePublisherTag />` component from libraries and render it in any place.
+However, the Ad component is exposed in libraries and so you can get the `GooglePublisherTag` component from libraries and render it in any place.

 ```js
 const Component = ({ libraries }) => {